miseryprevails/TrackFittUpdated/README.md

 ## Application Walkthrough
 ![Login](https://github.com/miseryprevails/TrackFittUpdated/blob/master/TRACKFITT%20PHOTOS/LOGIN.PNG)

 Here is the Login Screen using Microsoft Identity.
+I applied a bootstrap card because the font was hard to read.

 ![Home Display](https://github.com/miseryprevails/TrackFittUpdated/blob/master/TRACKFITT%20PHOTOS/HomeScreenDisplay.PNG)
 Here is the home screen display where you have multiple tabs to choose from.
 My Activity is this cuurent page, Profile will take you to a profile page,